-Document prepared by the Office of the Union
+Document prepared by the Office of the Union (containing proposals prepared by experts from France)

-- 1. The purpose of this document is to present a proposal to amend document TGP/7 Annex 3: Guidance Notes (GN) for the TG Template, GN 28 (TG Template: Chapter 6.4) Example varieties, for inclusion in a future revision of document TGP/7. - 2.
-The following abbreviations are used in this document:
+1. The purpose of this document is to present a proposal prepared by experts from France to amend document TGP/7 Guidance Note 28 (GN 28), for inclusion in a future revision of document TGP/7, on the basis of the comments made by the Technical Working Parties (TWPs) at their sessions in 2012.

-TC: Technical Committee

-TC-EDC: Enlarged Editorial Committee

-TWA: Technical Working Party for Agricultural Crops

-TWC: Technical Working Party on Automation and Computer Programs

-TWF: Technical Working Party for Fruit Crops

-TWO: Technical Working Party for Ornamental Plants and Forest Trees

-TWPs: Technical Working Parties

-TWV: Technical Working Party for Vegetables
+- 2. The following abbreviations are used in this document: - TC: Technical Committee - TC-EDC: Enlarged Editorial Committee - TWA: Technical Working Party for Agricultural Crops - TWC: Technical Working Party on Automation and Computer Programs - TWF: Technical Working Party for Fruit Crops - TWO: Technical Working Party for Ornamental Plants and Forest Trees - TWPs: Technical Working Parties - TWV: Technical Working Party for Vegetables